ilbers/isar/doc/user_manual.md

 ## Isar Distro Configuration

-In Isar, each machine can use its specific Linux distro to generate `buildchroot` and target filesystem.
+In Isar, each machine can use its specific Linux distro to generate `schroot` and target filesystem.
 By default, Isar provides configuration files for the following distros:

  - debian-buster
  - debian-bullseye